sa-mm/article.css/README.md

 printed, will look as good as `article.cls` using LaTeX.

 The file `print.css` is the beginnings of this CSS file.
-To use it, just call Pandoc with the `-css` option, open the resulting HTML in any modern browser[^browser] and print to PDF.
+To use it, just call Pandoc with the `-css` option, open the resulting HTML in a browser and print to PDF.
+Ideally, use [Opera](http://www.opera.com/), and even better, the beta version [Opera Next](http://www.opera.com/browser/next/)  -- these are some of the only browsers that support the `@page` CSS selector.

           pandoc input.md -so out.html -t HTML5
              --bibliography="/path/to/BibTeX/library.bib"